Bookmark saved

 "Your assessment," Lethane said.

 "The entity will escalate.
-It's building an alchemy cache — the specific compounds used for smoke cover, flash distraction, and acid dissolution.
+It's building an alchemy cache -- the specific compounds used for smoke cover, flash distraction, and acid dissolution.
 The cache is preparation.
 It's expanding its operational capacity.
 Within weeks, the raids will increase in scope and complexity.
 The supply corridor disruptions will intensify.
-And based on the operational pattern" — Ren hesitated, the grief pressing against the professional detachment he'd maintained, the emotion threatening to surface through the thief's mask — "the entity will begin targeting personnel.
+And based on the operational pattern" -- Ren hesitated -- "the entity will begin targeting personnel.
 The progression from infrastructure to people is a standard escalation in sustained raiding operations."

 More silence.
 The branded officers processed.
 Preeve scribbled notes.
 Lethane watched Ren with the patience of someone who was waiting for the next statement because the next statement was the one that mattered.